dthtien/redis-in-ruby/content/post/chapter-6-building-a-hash-table.md

   @rehashidx != -1
 end
 ```
+_listing 6.18: expand, next_power and rehashing? methods in the Dict class_

 Similarly to `resize`, if we're already in the process of rehashing, we can abort early.
 We also abort early is the number of items in the array is greater than the new size.
 In this case, there's no point in resizing the table, it would too small.